 The Alive Inside Foundation is not involved in the institutional implementation of iPods, staff training, nor does it serve the Healthcare market with iPods as Music & Memory does.
 Nursing Homes interested in implementing iPod programs may contact Music and Memory here.

-The Alive Inside Foundation, and the filmmakers behind "Alive Inside" believe the present Eldercare system is deeply flawed and must profoundly change.
+The Alive Inside Foundation, and the filmmakers behind "Alive Inside" believe the present Eldercare system must profoundly change.